liedekef/fdatepicker/README.md

 ```
 navTitles = {
-      days: 'MM, <i>yyyy</i>',
+      days: 'M, <i>Y</i>',
-      months: 'yyyy',
+      months: 'Y',
-      years: 'yyyy1 - yyyy2'
+      years: 'Y1 - Y2'
   };
 ```

 Content of datepicker's title depending on current view, can use same notation as in parameter `dateFormat`.
 Missing fields will be taken from default values.
 Html tags are also possible.
+The notation `Y1 - Y2` will show a decade selection (eg. `2010-2019`).

 ```
-$('#my-datepicker').datepicker({
+$('#my-datepicker').fdatepicker({
        navTitles: {
-           days: '<h3>Check in date:</h3> MM, yyyy'
+           days: '<h3>Check in date:</h3> M, Y'
        }
    })
 ```